inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 Mage has built in easy to use backfill functionality.
 It is especially useful for pipelines that are parameterized by date.

 Click into any parameterized pipeline, navigate to the Backfills page, and create a new Backfill.
 Set the fields as follows.
 Note that the date range includes the last day, so this will produce 8 files.
-It will assign the execution date variable that we specified in the last module to each day in this pipeline.
+It will assign the execution date variable that we specified in the last module to each day in this pipeline. <br>
 <img src ="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/52e881d6-8c83-4b74-bab0-70150dbb5988" width = "275" height = "auto">

 ## Deployment Prerequisites